Fedalto/ideas/README.md

  * [Plan 9 ACME](http://doc.cat-v.org/plan_9/4th_edition/papers/acme/) (clicking certain strings has behaviour)
  * TermKit
  * Vimperator / [Pteradactyl](https://en.wikipedia.org/wiki/Pentadactyl_(extension)
+ * SCM Breeze or similar programs - this is limited to Git but its functionality should be part of the desktop environment and the shell

 ## 22. Shell as REPL